bigeasy/relatable/README.md

 ### Version 0.0.4

+ * Implement raw SQL in the mutator transaction. #55.
+ * Allow schema qualified table names in mutations. #54. #27.
  * Specify schema in `FROM` and `JOIN`. #52.
  * Gather test coverage from Travis CI using Istanbul and send to coveralls.io.